Methodist Episcopal Church of Burlington

-The Methodist Episcopal Church of Burlington, also known as the "Old Burlington Church," is an historic, American Methodist Episcopal church that is located on US 6 at Township Road 357 in West Burlington, Bradford County, Pennsylvania.
+The Methodist Episcopal Church of Burlington, also known as the "Old Burlington Church," is an historic Methodist Episcopal church that is located on US 6 at Township Road 357 in West Burlington, Bradford County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1989.

 History and architectural features

 Built in 1822, this historic structure is a two-story, rectangular, frame, front-gabled building.
 It measures thirty feet by forty-five feet.
 The interior features an elevated octagonal pulpit.
 Surrounding the church is a contributing cemetery.

-It was added to the National Register of Historic Places in 1989.